stevenmatthewt/semantics/README.md

 At the moment, `semantics` only supports sending tags to GitHub automatically.
 We're working on NPM support, but it isn't ready at the moment.

 However, you can still use `semantics` to help you out with pushing tags to NPM.
-If you provide the `--output-only` argument, `semantics` will **not** push your tags anywhere, but will just print the new tag to stdout.
+If you provide the `--output-tag` and `--dry-run` arguments, `semantics` will **not** push your tags anywhere, but will just print the new tag to stdout.
 You can use this in a simple script that can then push that tag to NPM.